 Don’t Go It Alone

-First, consider consulting with someone who also knows the person well—another family member, for example, or a mutual friend.
-Let the person know what you’ve observed and what your concerns are, and invite them to share anything they might have noticed.
-It can be hard to know how to respond to a possible crisis, so teaming up with someone else if often a good idea.
+First, consider consulting with someone who also knows the person well—another family member, for example, or a close friend.
+Let the person know what you’ve observed and what your concerns are, and invite them to share anything they might have noticed if they’ve had contact with the person.
+It can be hard to know how to respond to a possible crisis, especially in the middle of a pandemic, so teaming up with someone else can be a good idea.

 While it’s important to protect the person’s privacy as much as possible, at some point safety concerns take priority.
-So while you honor your loved one’s need for privacy, share as much information as you need to describe why you’re concerned.
+So while you honor your loved one’s need for privacy, share as much information as you need to describe your concerns.

 Whether or not you consult with someone else, discuss your concerns with the person you’re worried about (assuming there’s no obvious reason not to).
-Pick a time that’s mutually convenient (unless the person keeps putting you off), and describe what you’ve seen in as non-judgmental terms as possible, and then invite them to respond.
-The goal is to let them know that you want to be helpful if necessary, and to work together as a team.
+Pick a time that’s mutually convenient (unless the person keeps putting you off), and describe as non-judgmentally as possible what you’ve seen.
+Then invite them to respond.
+The goal is to let them know that you want to be helpful, and to work together as a team.

 For example, you might say, “I’ve noticed lately that you’re drinking every night of the week, and usually having several drinks at a time.
 It seems like a big change from how things used to be, and I’ve been worried about you.
 How are you doing?”
-This description is more likely to invite a positive and collaborative response than something like, “You’re drinking too much lately, and it’s going to get you in trouble.
-What’s the deal?”
+This description is more likely to invite a positive and collaborative response than something like, “You’re drinking too much lately.
+Are you an alcoholic?”

-These conversations are often not easy to have, so be prepared for a range of responses; for example, the person might:
+These conversations are rarely easy, so be prepared for a range of responses.
+For example, the person might:

-- Express genuine bewilderment, if the person feels like they’ve been doing fine
+- Express genuine bewilderment, if they feel like they’ve been doing fine

-- Get irritated, perhaps because your concern feels unwarranted, or because it’s well-placed
+- Get irritated, perhaps because your concerns feel unwarranted—or because they’re right on target

-- Validate your concerns and tell you more about how they’ve been
+- Validate your concerns and tell you more about how they’re doing

 - Get defensive, perhaps as a result of feelings of shame